Start or Advance your Mechanic or Automotive Tech Career

 - Suspension and steering

-With the Automotive Technology degree from MWCC, not only will you get to work with cars in a real garage, but you will also take courses in general education and management to fully incorporate all of the elements within the automotive service industry.
-You will be fully prepared to enter into the field with extensive knowledge about car repair and maintenance, as well as customer service and business management.
+With the Automotive Technology degree from MWCC, not only will you get work experience in a real garage, but you will also take courses in general education and management.
+These courses will help you should manage an automotive repair facility in the future.
+You will enter the field with extensive knowledge about car repair and maintenance, as well as customer service and business management.

 The Automotive Technology program has National Certification at the MLR (maintenance and light repair) level in the areas of brakes, electrical/electronic systems, engine performance, engine repair, automatic transmissions and transaxles, manual drive train and axles, heating and air conditioning and suspension and steering from the National Automotive Technicians Education Foundation (NATEF), in accordance with standards developed and recognized by the National Institute for Automotive Service Excellence (ASE).